HarrieV8/MMM-SeaConditions/README.md

 # MMM-SeaConditions
-A MagicMirror² module for displaying sea conditions.
+A MagicMirror² module that fetches sea conditions from an API and displays on the mirror.
+The module displays a bar graph for a week, including 3 days forecast.

 This version gives sea surface temperatures for a given location, but in the future I may include other conditions like waves, air temperature and wind.

-Module displays a bar graph for a week, including 3 days forecast.

 ![Example of MMM-Template](./example_1.png)

-[Module description]

 ## Installation